danielaparker/jsoncons/README.md

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.
 Results for [JSONTestSuite](https://github.com/nst/JSONTestSuite) and [JSON_checker](http://www.json.org/JSON_checker/) tests may be found [here](https://danielaparker.github.io/json_benchmarks/).

-## Get jsoncons

-The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
-It has no dependence on other libraries.
-The accompanying test suite uses boost, but not the library itself.

-To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
-If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 ## A simple program using jsoncons